Mushroom-Daemon/doks/content/docs/3_psych_triggers/honesty.md

 * be simple, truthful, frank... esp about shortcomings
 * total transparency

-### Darlings
-* And when you get down to it, people will do crazy, crazy shit for something they believe in.
-Heck, they might even read what you wrote.

-### Example 1 Precise Builder
+### Example 1: Precise Builder

-Learning a new software takes time and effort&mdash;and Precise Builder is no different.
+> *Learning a new software takes time and effort&mdash;and Precise Builder is no different.
 Let our team walk with you until your crews are completely comfortable.
-If after six months Precise Builder hasn’t become one of the most valuable tools at your company, we’ll give you your money back&mdash;and help you find a different software.
+If after six months Precise Builder hasn’t become one of the most valuable tools at your company, we’ll give you your money back&mdash;and help you find a different software.*

-### Example 2 Smucker Exteriors
+### Example 2: Smucker Exteriors

-There’s no question about it.
+> *There’s no question about it.
 Upgrading your home is an investment.
 And truth-be-told, Smucker Exteriors sometimes comes in higher than the competition.
-There’s a reason for that.
+There’s a reason for that.*
+>

-Because we quote fair prices for service that goes above and beyond.
+> *Because we quote fair prices for service that goes above and beyond.
 And we’re legit&mdash;our employees are vetted at the highest possible level.
-The guys have integrity.‍
+The guys have integrity.‍*
+>

-To be fair, you should shop around to make sure you’re getting the best deal.
+> *To be fair, you should shop around to make sure you’re getting the best deal.
 But before you go with the lowballers, ask if they’re PA licensed and fully insured.
-If not, it could come back to haunt you.
+If not, it could come back to haunt you.*

-### Example 3 Twin Valley Woodcrafts
+### Example 3: Twin Valley Woodcrafts

 It’s true.